Donald De La Haye

-Donald De La Haye Jr. (born December 2, 1996), also known online as Deestroying, is a Costa Rican-American YouTuber.

-He played college football at the University of Central Florida Knights football team.
+Donald De La Haye (born December 2, 1996), also known online as Deestroying, is a Costa Rican-American YouTuber and professional American football kicker who last played for the San Antonio Brahmas of the United Football League (UFL).
+He played college football at the University of Central Florida (UCF).
 De La Haye is known for his videos demonstrating his kicking ability as well as his sports-related skits and vlogs talking about his life journey.
-He also made news while in college when the NCAA controversially banned him for profiting off his name and YouTube videos, which has sparked reform for student athlete compensation.
-He is also a partial owner of the FCF Glacier Boyz.
+He initially came into public attention while in college when the NCAA controversially banned him for profiting off his name and YouTube videos, which sparked reform for student athlete compensation.

 Early life and college career

-De La Haye immigrated with his family from Costa Rica to the United States at the age of seven, spending the rest of his youth in Port St. Lucie, Florida.
-He played for the football team at the University of Central Florida as their kickoff specialist from 2015 to 2016.
-He also played wide receiver.
+De La Haye traveled with his family from Costa Rica to the United States at the age of seven, spending the rest of his youth in Port St. Lucie, Florida.
+He played for the football team at the University of Central Florida as their kickoff specialist and holder from 2015 to 2016.
+He was backup placekicker behind Matthew Wright and De La Haye also played some wide receiver.
 De La Haye was a marketing major at UCF.

 Loss of NCAA eligibility over YouTube channel

-In 2017, De La Haye drew notable attention when the NCAA told him to delete or demonetize his YouTube Channel in order to stay on the football team, as the NCAA at that time forbid its athletes from profiting off their athletic ability aside from their scholarships.
-He was also not allowed to have his likeness or name in any of his videos if he decided to continue the channel.
+In 2017, De La Haye drew attention when the NCAA told him to delete or demonetize his YouTube channel, which would have required him to remove his likeness and name from his videos if he decided to continue the channel.
 Faced with this dilemma, De La Haye ultimately chose to continue his channel normally, at the cost of his scholarship and NCAA eligibility.
 De La Haye sued UCF over this matter in July 2018, settling in November 2018 to finish his education there.
+Since then, he has made amends with UCF, attending multiple games with on-field passes and posting footage of himself at games.
+Additionally, coach Gus Malzahn and his coaching staff have invited him to multiple football-related events.

-De La Haye's case has been one of several incidents in which NCAA athletes are barred from profiting off their names, images, and likenesses.
+De La Haye's case has been one of several major incidents in which NCAA athletes are barred from profiting off their names, images, and likenesses (NIL) and allowing student athlete compensation.
 Legislation has since been issued in a few states, including California and De La Haye's home state of Florida, in an attempt to allow student athletes to profit while in school.